SNWambui/Stevedavies_Portfolio/index.md

 I am a young, curious and enthusiast person who passion lies in the world of data.
 I am interested in the intersection between data science, technology and education.
 I am passionate about community impact by improving the lives of underrepresented and underprivileged young people so that they can develop skills from their passions and achieve their goals.

+I am a junior at Minerva University pursuing a Bachelors in Computer Science with a concentration in Data Science and Statistics.

 ## Recent Projects
 ### [Adult Income Classification](https://github.com/SNWambui/Adult_Income_Classification)